-Internal EMS audits will be undertaken annually to assess whether the EMS has been properly implemented and maintained and conforms to the Cultural policy, objectives and targets of LHBC Executive Management Committee.
+Internal EMS audits are undertaken in the form of the Annual Environmental Review ('AER').
+The AER is conducted in the interlocutory years between the required external audits as per Schedule 5, Condition 5 and 7 of the project consent.
+The AER assesses whether the EMS has been properly implemented and maintained and conforms to the Cultural policy, objectives and targets of DADI Executive Management Committee.